iobio/example-bamViewer/step2/README.md

 # Step 2
 In this step we'll create the iobio commands and grab the data.
-In later steps will hook this data up to a visualization.
+In later steps, we will hook this data up to a visualization.

 ### Add spinner
 Add a spinner so that we can see when the app is doing work.
-Add it inside the container div at the end
+Add it inside the container div at the end of the html file.
 ```html
 <!-- spinner -->
 <img id='spinner' src="../assets/img/spinner.gif"></img>
 ```

-In the style tag at [line 19](https://github.com/iobio/example-bamViewer/blob/master/step1/app.step1.html#L19), add some style to the spinner
+In the style tag at [line 19](https://github.com/iobio/example-bamViewer/blob/master/step1/app.step1.html#L19), add some style to the spinner.
 ```html
 <style type="text/css">
 	.container { margin-top: 100px; }